hapax/hapax.github.io/assets/teaching.md

 Why am I doing any of this?
 Why am I even here?
 This is what I mean by the scrubland.
-It's an endless plain of withered, ankle-height shrubs.
-There are no landmarks, nothing for the eye to latch onto, just endless, pointless drill.
+There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.

 ## Aesthetic landmarks

-Now, conventional wisdom states that students need to master basic skills, through drill, before they can go to do interesting things.
-Maybe there are some landmarks in the distance after all, once we get past the dead shrubs.
+Conventional wisdom states that students need to master basic skills through drill before they can reach any landmakr.s Maybe there are some landmarks in the distance after all, once we get past the dead shrubs.
 What could they look like?